OmarGamalH/DWH-Project/README.md

 - Verifies row counts and latest modified dates are identical between source and target.
 - Logs all steps and issues in `logs.txt`.

-**No data transformation or movement is performed using Spark—only validation.**

 Sample validation logic:
 ```python